 Immunotherapy is typically considered as an option for endometrial cancer that is at an advanced stage, or after another treatment approach has failed.

-- Pembrolizumab (Keytruda), a PD-1 inhibitor, was approved by the FDA for second-line treatment of advanced endometrial cancer that has progressed after prior therapy, and which has a high- microsatellite instability-high (MSI-H) or mismatch repair deficiency (dMMR).
-Pembrolizumab, in combination with the targeted therapy lenvatinib, is FDA-approved for the treatment of high-grade tumors that do not have a genetic mutation called microsatellite instability-high (MSI-H).
+Pembrolizumab (Keytruda), a PD-1 inhibitor, was approved by the FDA for second-line treatment of advanced endometrial cancer that has progressed after prior therapy, and which has a mismatch repair deficiency (dMMR) or a genetic mutation called MSI-H (microsatellite instability-high).
+Pembrolizumab, in combination with the targeted therapy lenvatinib, is FDA-approved for the treatment of high-grade tumors without the MSI-H mutation.
 High grade tumors have cancer cells that tend to spread more quickly.

 All cancer treatments can cause side effects.
 It’s important that you report any side effects that you experience to your health care team so they can help you manage them.
 Report them right away—don’t wait for your next appointment.
 Doing so will improve your quality of life and allow you to stick with your treatment plan.
 It’s important to remember that not all people experience all side effects, and people may experience side effects not listed here.